mesfind/ml-physical/_episodes/05-timeseries.md

 ![](../fig/co2_trends_component.png)

-> ## Exercise: Plot the seasonal components of CO2 time series
+> ## Exercise 1: Plot the seasonal components of CO2 time series
 >
 > - Import the `statsmodels.api` module as `sm`
 > - Perform time series decomposition using `seasonal_decompose` on the `co2_levels` DataFrame